UCSBCarpentry/2024-02-27-ucsb-webscraping/_episodes/03-manual-scraping.md

 > ## Challenge: Applying `concat` function
 >
 >
-> Let's say you want to add automatically include `Dr.` before all faculty names, how would you do that using the `concat()` XPath function
+> Let's say you want to automatically include `Dr.` before all faculty names; how would you do that using the `concat()` XPath function
 >
 > > ## Solution
 > >
 > > `concat('Dr. ', .)`
 > >
 > >
-> > If you rename and reorder columns you should have this final output:
+> > If you rename and reorder columns, you should have this final output:
 > >
 > > ![Concat Output Challenge]({{ page.root }}/fig/Image11.png)
 > {: .solution}